dhoyle/splicedocs-jekyll/pages/SQLReference/BuiltInSysProcs/BackupSchema.md

 ---
-title: SYSCS_UTIL.SYSCS_BACKUP_TABLE built-in system procedure
+title: SYSCS_UTIL.SYSCS_BACKUP_SCHEMA built-in system procedure
-summary: Built-in system procedure that backs up a specific table to a specified backup directory.
+summary: Built-in system procedure that backs up tables and indexes belonging to a specific schema to a specified backup directory.
 keywords: backing up, backup_database, backup database
 toc: false
 product: all
 sidebar:  sqlref_sidebar
-permalink: sqlref_sysprocs_backuptable.html
+permalink: sqlref_sysprocs_backupschema.html
 folder: SQLReference/BuiltInSysProcs
 ---
 <section>
 <div class="TopicContent" data-swiftype-index="true" markdown="1">
-# SYSCS_UTIL.SYSCS_BACKUP_TABLE
+# SYSCS_UTIL.SYSCS_BACKUP_SCHEMA

-The `SYSCS_UTIL.SYSCS_BACKUP_TABLE` system procedure performs an immediate full or incremental backup of a table in your database to a specified backup directory.
+The `SYSCS_UTIL.SYSCS_BACKUP_SCHEMA` system procedure performs an immediate full or incremental backup of the tables and indexes belonging to a schema in your database to a specified backup directory.

 Splice Machine supports both full and incremental backups:

-* A *full backup* backs up all of the files/blocks that constitute your table.
+* A *full backup* backs up all of the files/blocks that constitute your schema.
 * An *incremental backup* only stores database files/blocks that have changed since a previous backup.